Namibia Adventure 2027

 Here you will explore their special Ondjaba Whiskey, made on site.
 Harkening back to the Scottish Tradition of using peat, the truly a one of a kind Whiskey, Ondjaba’s grains are smoked in Elephant Dung, which is mostly grass.
 This award winning Whiskey is one of the most unique products produced in Namibia.

 Please note, Erongo Mountain Winery does not accept advance payment.
-Therefore a Tasting is not included in this Itinerary.
+Therefore a Tasting is not included in this Itinerary Pricing.
 An Ondjaba Whiskey Tasting may be purchased on site and we have requested one be reserved.
-Also, if you’d like to bring a bottles of Ondjaba home we suggest you bring bubble wrap, as well as a hard sided container for your luggage.
+We will contact the Winery with your Food Preferences to insure a pleasant meal is provided.
+If you’d like to bring bottles of Ondjaba home, we suggest you bring bubble wrap, as well as a hard sided container for your luggage.

 Set in the Kunene Region of Northwestern Namibia, Twyfelfontein is a spectacularly scenic area.
 Here you will find one of the largest and most important concentrations of Rock Art in Africa.